 When an appliance earns the optimum energy star rating, it tends to become a bit pricey.
-Though in the long run, the proper handling and management of energy efficient appliances can make a big difference.
-Explore this video to learn about how can home appliances with energy rating label save energy and save money.
+Though in the long run, the proper handling and management of energy-efficient appliances can make a big difference.
+Explore this video to learn about how can home appliances with an energy rating label save energy and save money.

 These two vital pieces of information, along with efficient energy rating assessors in Australia, provide a energy efficiency rating for houses and commercial buildings.
-This rating is mandatory to achieve building permit.
+This rating is mandatory to achieve a building permit.
 The energy rating consultants can also advise on how to design and model a better energy efficient structure from scratch, purchasing appliances with the best Star energy rating.